 We got married on February 18, 2017 in his hometown of Jarabacoa in a small, intimate wedding with some of his family members and mine.

 We worked through the US immigration process so that he was able to travel here and start a life here with me.
-In June 2018, he arrived the US and has been adapting to live here with me and our son.
+In June 2018, 6 months after our son was born, he arrived the US and has been adapting to live here with me and our son.
 This experience has had its own obstacles for myself, him and our lives, so you may hear about this from time to time.

 Work with Me

 If you’re interested in any collaborations or guest posting, please contact me at email@example.com or use the form below.

 I'm FINALLY using Trello!
 I just want to say thank you for helping me!
 You have no idea how much you've helped me in my journey as an entrepreneur!Jennifer Barros

 Michelle has been a very important asset to helping me accomplish an impeccable website for my company.
 She provided keen insight that is unmatched.
 I would recommend her to anyone.CJ Wright